Congratulations on your decision to get married. It’s an exciting time with lots of wedding planning ahead!

 - Mixed Marriages: Special permissions are required for full church recognition of marriages between a Roman Catholic and a baptised non-RC or someone unbaptised.
 Applications are handled by the diocesan office once the priest of the catholic party has forwarded the standard paperwork.

 - It is recommended that all couples who are getting married should attend a Pre-Marriage Course .
-You can get an application form from a priest in your parish.
 It is better to attend the Course well before the date of the Marriage.
 If you require further information about Accord Pre-Marriage Courses in the Naas area, please click here.

 - Ask the priest who is to officiate at your wedding to help you with the task of creating your marriage ceremony.
 There are a variety of prayers, blessings, readings, etc. Read through these together and choose the ones you prefer.
+Please refer to the attached booklet for guidance on planning your Wedding Day and Ceremony; Our Wedding Day.
 Choose the person(s) who will read at Mass, person(s) to read the Prayers of the Faithful and the people to bring up the gifts at the Offertory.
 Rehearse the ceremony in church with the priest before the wedding day.